thomaswxu/11-767-Team-DST/labs/lab1-project-brainstorm.md

 (d) Other: RL techniques for navigation, learning robust joint representations with vision and language.

 **3. What potential road blocks or challenges do you foresee in this project?
 How might you adjust the project scope in case these aspects present unsurmountable challenges?**
 Main challenge is compressing the model until it can be run on the 2GB Jetson Nano.
 We also want the model to be able to run in near real-time.
 If these are insurmountable, an option would be to use the 4GB Jetson instead.
+Another chalenge can be working with the Matterport 3D simulator.
+From online blogs and forums, looks like setting up the simulator on local machine and running it smoothly can be a task.

 **4. How could you potentially extend the scope of this project if you had e.g. one more month?**
 On-device active learning, improving model generalization to out-of-domain data, adding more complex hardware (mobile base).